 Have you heard about cats splooting?
-When cats lay flat on their stomach with their hind legs out, they look absolutely adorable.
+When cats lay flat on their stomach with their hind legs out, they look adorable.
 But what is splooting?
 Can all cats do it?
 And is it bad for them?

 Let’s look into this feline relaxation position.
-Get ready to see our collection of pictures of cats splooting!
+Get ready to see our collection of pictures of cats laying down and splooting!
 Enjoy!

-**Thank you to all of our awesome readers who took the time to send in photos of their kitties splooting for this post.**
+Thank you to all our awesome readers who took the time to send photos of their kitties splooting for this post.

 What is Splooting?

 If you’re not familiar with the term, splooting is when a cat lays out flat on their stomach while having both of its hind legs spread all the way to the back.
-Usually, cats keep their hind legs tucked neatly under them and spread their forelegs, but sometimes, they spread both their fore and their hind legs.
+Usually, cats keep their hind legs tucked neatly under them and spread their forelegs, but sometimes, they spread both their fore and hind legs.
 This is called splooting.

-There is also a name for when cats keep both their fore and hind legs tucked in under them.
+There is also a name for cats keeping their fore and hind legs tucked in under them.
 This is called “cat loaf” or “cat loafing” because they look like loaves of bread.

 Why do animals sploot?